Dalkey Atmospheric Railway: Influence on other railways

 In August 1844 the line was visited by Isambard Kingdom Brunel and other representatives of the Great Western Railway.
 They subsequently constructed the 20 mi South Devon Railway which operated for a year with atmospheric propulsion.

 In November 1843 the French Government sent Mons.
 Mallet to conduct a detailed study of the railway (including measurements made with Joseph Samuda).
 The extensive report was sufficiently favourable to lead to the construction of the 5.3 mi Saint-Germain atmospheric railway near Paris, which was built in 1847 and operated until 1860.

 Robert Stephenson also reported in 1844 to the Chester and Holyhead railway on an extensive series of tests he devised for the line, which were carried out on his behalf by Mr G Berkley, and Mr W.P.
 Marshal.
 Stephenson looked at the applicability of the atmospheric system to a variety of purposes, from inclines to main line, and concluded that it only had economic advantage compared to rope incline or locomotive hauled on short lines (e.g. 3 to 5 miles length) having light trains with frequent departures, especially where the gradients precluded the use of locomotives.

 Aftermath

-A section of the path of the line now forms part of the DART route.
-The last 200 metres, or so, at the Dalkey end ran slightly to the north of the present line and is now derelict or built over.
+A section of the pathway forms part of the DART route.
+The last 200 metres, or so, at the Dalkey end ran slightly to the north of the modern line and became derelict or built over.
 The bridge which carried Castle Park Road over the atmospheric railway is still in existence and everyday use.
 The pumping station was sited in the grounds of a house which still stands beside the path called 'The Metals' adjacent to Barnhill Road.